lmc-eu/spirit-design-system/docs/decisions/005-decisions.md

 ## Context

-As our design grow bigger and wider it is hard to remember and maintain all the principles we are building on.
+As our design grows bigger and wider it is hard to remember and maintain all the principles we are building on.
-So this decision is about to create a document that will contain all the principles and architectural decisions we are building on.
+So this decision is about creating a document that will contain all the principles and architectural decisions we are building on.

 In the world of software engineering and software architecture, the Architectural Decision Records (ADR) are a way to capture the important architectural decisions made on a project.
 An architectural decision is a software design choice that addresses a functional or non-functional requirement that is architecturally significant.

-In our case we want to capture and document any principle or decisions that address architecturally significant requirement which are perceived as hard to make and/or costly to change.
+In our case, we want to capture and document any principles or decisions that address architecturally significant requirements that are perceived as hard to make and/or costly to change.

 ## Decision

-In the `decisions` directory we will create a new file for each decision we make.
+In the `decisions` directory, we will create a new file for each decision we make.
-The file will contain the decisions description based on the simplified template.
+The file will contain the decision description based on the simplified template.

 Any decision can be proposed, accepted, rejected, deprecated, superseded, or amended.